jeffreyigims/deploy_ci_cd/TestAutomationLab.md

 ## Part 1: Setup

+1. Create a [Heroku](https://www.heroku.com) if you don't have one already.

-1. Install the [Heroku](https://devcenter.heroku.com/articles/heroku-cli) and [Travis](https://github.com/travis-ci/travis.rb#readme) command line clients.
+2. Install the [Heroku](https://devcenter.heroku.com/articles/heroku-cli) and [Travis](https://github.com/travis-ci/travis.rb#readme) command line clients.

-2. Login to both clients with `heroku login` and `travis login --com`.
+3. Login to both clients with `heroku login` and `travis login --com`.
 Note we must use `--com` in every travis command.

-3. Make sure you have access to the BookManager repository we created for the BookManager Docker lab.
+4. Make sure you have access to the BookManager repository we created for the BookManager Docker lab.

 ## Part 2: Travis Introduction